Darkpaster/Darkpaster.github.io/src/content/topics/en/society/research-reproducibility.md

 The problem is not that science doesn't work, but that it is done by people with all their human weaknesses: ambitions, fears, hopes, and mistakes.
 Acknowledging this fact is the first step toward improving the situation.

 The reproducibility crisis is not a death sentence for science, but a call to action.
-As the physiologist Csaba Szabo wrote: "Science is a complex, diverse, often contradictory—in a word, human—endeavor."
+As the physiologist Csaba Szabo wrote: "Science is a complex, diverse, often contradictory — in a word, human—endeavor."
 And that is precisely why its successes are so valuable—they are achieved in spite of human weaknesses, not because of some superhuman rationality.

 The future of science depends on whether we can create systems that channel human nature constructively, minimizing temptations and maximizing the pursuit of truth.
 This is a difficult task, but a solvable one.
 After all, science has repeatedly proven its capacity for self-correction and development.